How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 console.log("===================================");

-// Step 4 – Loop through each record and read the field values
+// Step 4 – Loop through each record and read field values

 var name = record["name"] || "Not Available";